enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 	'-svi', '--saveImage', type=int, default=1, help='Save the Analysis Image on the disk (value changed to 1).
 Default value is 1
 	'-svf', '--saveFlippedImage', type=int, default=1, help='Save the Flipped Image on the disk (value changed to 1).
 Default value is 1
 	'-svc', '--saveContoursImage', type=int, default=0, help='Save the Contour Image on the disk.
+Default value is 0 '-svcrp', '--saveCroppedImage', type=int, default=1, help='Save the Cropped Image on the disk (value changed to 1).
+Default value is 1
-Default value is 0 '-svp', '--savePlot', type=int, default=1, help='Save the Analysis Plot on the disk (value changed to 1).
+	'-svp', '--savePlot', type=int, default=1, help='Save the Analysis Plot on the disk (value changed to 1).
 Default value is 1 '-spl', '--showPlotLegend', type=int, default=0, help='Show plot legend.
 Default value is 0 '-cmt', '--closestMatchThreshold', type=int, default=2, help='Threshold value that allows it be considered equal intensity value points.
 Default value is 3